Page Top

 Are there any special qualifications needed to take the JLPT?

 The JLPT is open to all non-native Japanese speakers.
+Eligibility extends to holders of Japanese citizenship.
+There are no age restrictions for the JLPT.

 How often is the JLPT going to be administered?

-When will the JLPT be held in 2011?
+When will the JLPT held in 2024 ?

 Where can we take the JLPT?

 You can take the test in major cities all over Japan.
 If you are planning to take the test outside Japan, you can find cities where the test is offered in "Local Host Institutions of JLPT."
-In addition, if you are planning to take the test in Taiwan, see The Language Training & Testing Center website.

 Can I apply to take only some sections instead of all sections?